 South Western Railway currently operates several train types.
 Class 159 'South Western Turbo' and Class 158 'Express Sprinter' operate on West of England routes while Class 442 'Wessex Electric' and Class 444 'Desiro' carry passengers between London and Portsmouth.
 The most common train, however, is the 450 'Desiro' which can now be found on most routes.
 These are all newer or refurbished trains with a smart dark green and silver livery.

-With lush green fields, quaint pubs and some of the most idyllic beaches in the UK, south-west England is a haven from the country’s busier cities.
-South Western Railway is the gateway from London to some of these glorious places.
-Find out more about them below.
+With lush green fields, quaint pubs and some of the most idyllic beaches in the UK, southwest England is a haven from the country’s busier cities.
+South Western Railway is the gateway from London to glorious destinations hidden among the rugged moorlands or within historic coastal towns.
+Find out more about some of the more popular destinations below.

 This port city is currently one of the coolest places in the UK, and with its mix of lively student energy, friendly West Country locals and plenty of independent shops and cafes, it’s easy to see why.
-Stroll along the harbour, enjoy a scrumpy cider at one of the many pubs, and marvel at the Clifton Suspension Bridge to get the full Bristolian experience.
+Stroll along the harbour, enjoy a scrumpy cider at one of the many pubs, and marvel at the design and architecture of Clifton Suspension Bridge to get the full Bristolian experience.

 The Isle of Wight

-Just off the South Coast, you’ll need to get the ferry from either Southampton or Portsmouth but once you’ve arrived, South Western Railway will help you get around.
-On The Isle of Wight, there’s plenty to do from admiring The Needles, a natural wonder made from the chalk stacks, to enjoying an afternoon tea in one of its many tearooms.
+Just off the South Coast, you’ll need to get the ferry from either Southampton or Portsmouth to the Isle of Wight but once you’ve arrived, South Western Railway will help you get around.
+On The Isle of Wight, there’s plenty to do from admiring The Needles— impressive chalk stacks—to enjoying an afternoon tea in one of its many tearooms.

 Poole is the second largest town in Dorset and is a two hours train ride from London Waterloo Station.
 Home to Europe’s largest natural harbour, the seaport is a popular spot for sailing and swimming.
 For landlubbers, Poole’s old town, which dates back to the Iron Age, won’t disappoint, as its myriad streets are a delight to explore.

 Facilities on South Western Railway trains are being constantly upgraded.
-Seats are comfortable, most carriages now have accessible toilets, luggage storage, WiFi and charging points.
+Seats are comfortable, most carriages now have accessible toilets, plenty of luggage storage, Wi-Fi and charging points.
 Refreshments are available on most long-distance routes.

-With booking assistance, wheelchair accessible ticket machines and ticket offices, pre-bookable personal assistance, ramps and accessible toilets at stations and on trains.
-South Western Railway ask that passengers call ahead at least four hours ahead of their journey to request the assisted travel service.
+With booking assistance, wheelchair accessible ticket machines and ticket offices, pre-bookable personal help, ramps and accessible toilets at stations and on trains.
+South Western Railway asks that passengers call ahead at least four hours ahead of their journey to request the assisted travel service.
 South Western Railway is ensuring that all routes are fully accessible to passengers with reduced mobility.

-Wi-Fi is available on all South Western Trains free of charge.
-High-speed 5G WiFi is going to be introduced to their services.
+Wi-Fi is available on all South Western Trains free of charge with high-speed 5G Wi-Fi being introduced to their services.
 There is also free Wi-Fi at all SWR stations.

-Up to two dogs per passenger are allowed on all routes.
-These must be on a lead.
+South West Railway trains allow each passenger to take up to two dogs on all its routes, they must be on a lead at all times during the train journey.
 Smaller animals can travel in suitable carriers.